 If a decision has been made to dissolve the Credit Union then the dividend payable on Dividend Bearing Shares shall not exceed 8% per annum or any other rate as may be specified by order made by the Treasury.

-The Board of Directors may, based on affordability, declare, interim dividends and establish differentiated dividend rates on Term Share accounts, subject to any regulatory resitrictured on the the Credit Union.
+The Board of Directors may, based on affordability, declare, interim dividends and establish differentiated dividend rates on Term Share accounts, subject to any regulatory restriction on the Credit Union.
 No dividend declared and authority for payment by the Members at the Annual General Meeting shall exceed the rate recommended by the Board of Directors.

 Any dividend shall be declared on all full shares held during the preceding year of account or interim period.
 New Members joining the Credit Union shall be entitled to a proportional part of the dividend on any shares held for less than the full year of account on every full day of membership.
 Dividends shall be paid to those in membership of the Credit Union on the date that the interest is declared.